Frank P. Frary

 In addition to his business activities, Frank was active as a politician.
 He served as a member of the San Diego Board of Delegates for six years and as President of the Board in 1902.
 A Republican, he was then nominated for mayor and won the race against Patterson Sprigg by a count of 1674 to 1000.
 He was reelected in 1904 by a substantial margin against a Democrat who proposed a number of social measures, such as public ownership of the local gas company.

 It is reported that in 1903 police raided Madam Ida Bailey's Canary Cottage, a house of prostitution in the Stingaree District and that the usual advance warnings were not made.
 Hence, reputed customers, Mayor Frary and the chief of police, may have been inconvenienced.

-Frary's 1904 Craftman style home at 3227 Grim Ave in North Park is now a bed and breakfast.
+Frary's 1904 Craftsman style home at 3227 Grim Ave in North Park is now a bed and breakfast.

 Frary died in 1911 and is buried at Mount Hope Cemetery in San Diego.